Visas and background checks

 • Guatemala

 Most nationalities don’t require a visa to enter Guatemala, and you’ll automatically receive an entry stamp at immigration valid for 90 days.
-Your passport needs to be valid for 6 months from your entry date into Guatemala.
+For some nationalities a visa IS required.

 At immigration, you should state “tourism” as the purpose of your trip.
-If you state “study”, you may have to pay for a special visa, which is not necessary, as our TEFL course falls under the category of Educational Tourism.
+If you state “study”, you may have to pay for a special visa, which is not necessary, as our partner centre’s TEFL course falls under the category of Educational Tourism.

-If you work in Guatemala after the course, your employer will help you with the work visa process – this will depend on the length of your contract and the benefits provided.
+If you work in Guatemala after the course, your employer will normally help you with the work visa process – this will depend on the length of your contract and the benefits provided.

 • Italy